5 Segmentation

 YOZ51B6A2QMB 2 2 1

-A helpful trick is to simplify the function that feeds the clustering function.
-It will make the function easier to read as you add parameters.
+A useful trick is to try to simplify the function that feeds the clustering function.
+It will make the function easier to read as you add parameters to it.

 #-----------------------------------------------------------------